iljapanic/next-card/README.md

 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!

+## Profile

+Edit profile in `profile.ts`

+Make sure to check types in `lib/types.ts` to see what is supported.

 ## Deploy on Vercel